SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

-To give you some perspective before reading about each location, here is a map that shows the four main terminals in San Francisco.
-Use this as a reference to see where you will need to go to find your San Francisco ferry.
+Here is a map of the four main San Francisco ferry terminals.
+Use this as a reference to see where you will need to board for your ferry trip from San Francisco.

 Island Destinations in the San Francisco Bay